Nonprofits & Electoral Activities

 What nonprofits CAN do:

-- Allow your staff to contribute time to a campaign at the expense of your organization (in other words, no campaigning on work time!)
+- Allow your staff to contribute time to a campaign at the expense of your organization.

 Top three reasons for your nonprofit to engage in electoral activities: